 Safety Considerations for Mountain Running

-Many mountain runners choose to use a satellite communicator like a SPOT or a Garmin InReach to be able to communicate even if they are out of cell service.
-Not only are these devices critical for summoning help if something happens, but they’re useful for alerting a loved one if you’re running late so that they don’t have to worry about you.
+Many mountain runners use a satellite communicator like a SPOT or a Garmin inReach to communicate, even if they are out of cell service.
+These devices are critical for summoning help in case of an emergency, and they’re also helpful in alerting a loved one if you’re running late, so they don’t have to worry about you.

 Essential Mountain Running Safety Gear

-Because of the more technical terrain and often variable and potentially dangerous weather, the risks of mountain running are often greater, and the ability to access help and/or medical attention is more challenging.
-Anytime you find yourself going into more rugged terrain without easy access to services, it’s also worth considering packing some of the following items.
+Because of the more technical terrain and often variable and potentially dangerous weather, mountain running usually carries greater risks, and access to help and/or medical attention can be more challenging.
+If you find yourself in more rugged terrain without easy access to services, consider packing some of the following items.

 Navigation Tools